 Drinking apple cider vinegar has numerous health benefits, and you can definitely continue drinking it while intermittent fasting.
 And since apple cider vinegar helps to support healthy blood sugar and digestion, it may enhance the effects of your intermittent fasting plan.

 6. Drinks to Avoid

 There are a few beverages (including “zero-calorie” ones) that you might not realize are capable of breaking your fast.
 This just means that if you consume these, you will knock your body out of the “fasted state”.

 They are diet soda, coconut water, almond milk, and alcohol!

-Even though diet soda technically doesn’t have any calories, the artificial sweetener it contains will spike your insulin levels and wreak havoc with your blood sugar.
+Even though diet soda is technically free of calories, the artificial sweetener it contains will spike your insulin levels and wreak havoc with your blood sugar.
 Same goes for alcohol.
 And coconut water and almond milk both tend to be very high in sugar.
 Sugar equals carbs, so as soon as you consume these, you are no longer considered to be fasting.

 Sometimes the transition to fasting can lead to a couple weeks of symptoms like headaches, hunger and muscle cramps.
 These are pretty normal for your initial adjustment period.
 We have a few suggestions to help you out in the infographic below.

 So many diets fail because they’re too complicated or difficult to follow.
 The popularity and success of intermittent fasting are attributable to the fact that it is incredibly simple to follow.
-With these basic guidelines of what you can eat and drink to support your fasting schedule, you should be well on your way to reaping the amazing benefits of intermittent fasting.
+With these basic guidelines of what you can eat and drink to support your fasting schedule, you should be well on your way to reaping the amazing benefits of fasting.
 Good luck!